T20X/notes/low latency/lock-free.md

 In addition, there are relaxed atomic operations, which are not synchronization operations, and atomic read-modify-write operations, which have special characteristics

+## std::atomic_ref

+Introducing concurrency within legacy code might require replacing operations on existing non-atomic objects with atomic operations such that the non-atomic object cannot be replaced with an atomic object.
+An object could be heavily used non-atomically in well-defined phases of an application.
+Forcing such objects to be exclusively atomic would incur an unnecessary performance penalty

 # Ordering

 if you mix aqc-release oprations with seq_const operations then seq_const operations behave like ack-release operations!